joshleblanc/view_component_reflex/README.md

 Returns the unique selector for this component.
 Useful to pass to `refresh!` when refreshing custom elements.

 ### prevent_refresh!
-By default, VCR will re-render your component after it executes your method. `revent_refresh!` prevents this from happening.
+By default, VCR will re-render your component after it executes your method. `prevent_refresh!` prevents this from happening.

 ```ruby
 def my_method